google/or-tools/README.md

 ### Running the demos

 - The Magic Square and Sports Scheduling pages let you pick a worker count; that value becomes `SatParameters.num_search_workers`, but the UI clamps it to `navigator.hardwareConcurrency` to match the pthread pool size.
 - Each demo exposes a “Use worker bridge” checkbox (enabled by default).
-When it is checked, solves are routed through `cpsat_worker.ts`, keeping the main thread responsive even though `cp_sat_api` itself uses WebAssembly threads.
-Clear the checkbox to run solves directly on the main thread when workers are unavailable.
+When it is checked, solves are routed through `cpsat_worker.ts`, keeping the main thread responsive even though the `cp_sat_runtime` wasm solver uses WebAssembly threads.
+Clear the checkbox to run solves directly on the main thread when workers are unavailable via the `cp_sat_api` bridge.
 - The WebAssembly build sets `-sPTHREAD_POOL_SIZE=navigator.hardwareConcurrency`, so the pthread pool matches the host CPU at startup and never silently grows beyond the browser’s limits.
 - Schema Viewer now imports the bundled `CpSat` API automatically; no extra `<script>` ordering is required in the HTML.